anchore/anchore-cli/README.rst

 Testing
 -------

-To install the development requirements: `pip install -r dev_requirements`
+To install the development requirements: `pip install -r dev_requirements.txt`

 To run the tests: `py.test`